All blogs

 1. Transfer Disclosure Statement (TDS)

-• Structural problems
+• Plumbing or electrical problems

-• Any renovations done without permits
+• Additions made without permits

 2. Natural Hazard Disclosure (NHD)

-• Flood hazard areas
+• Flood hazard area

-3. Lead-Based Paint Disclosure (If Built Before 1978)
+3. Lead-Based Paint Disclosure (if home was built before 1978)

-4. Other Disclosures (Depending on Your Property)
+4. Other Situational Disclosures

 What Happens If You Skip Disclosures?